Apply for the Master of International Development and Planning (MIDP)Apply Now

 A full-time candidate shall normally complete the requirements of the degree within twelve months.
 A part-time candidate shall normally complete the requirements of the degree within twenty-four months.

-- The research dissertation shall be assessed by at least two examiners, one of whom shall be external to the University.
-The candidate’s supervisor(s) shall not normally be an examiner, but may make a report on the work of the candidate for the examiners to consider.
+- The research dissertation shall be examined by at least two examiners, one of whom may be external to the University

 Level of Award of the Degree